GoogleCloudPlatform/firebase-extensions/bigquery-firestore-export/PREINSTALL.md

 To use the extension, configure a BigQuery query to execute along with a schedule to execute the query.
 Each scheduled BigQuery query run will result in:

-- A summary of each BigQuery query run,stored in a “runId” document.
+- A summary of each BigQuery query run, stored in a “runId” document.
 - Actual rows from BigQuery query results, stored as individual Firestore documents in an “output” subcollection under the “runId” document (i.e. transferConfigs/<configId>/runs/<runId>/output).

 ```